-- Definition: This is the potential for total plan liabilities to become more heavily weighted toward inactive liabilities over time. - Identification: The Plan is subject to maturity risk because as Plan assets and liabilities continue to grow, the impact of any gains or losses on the assets or liabilities also becomes larger. - Assessment: Currently assets are equal to 17 times last year's contributions indicating a one-year asset loss of 10% would be equal to 1.7 times last year's contributions.
+- Definition: This is the potential for total plan liabilities to become more heavily weighted toward inactive liabilities over time. - Identification: The Plan is subject to maturity risk because as Plan assets and liabilities continue to grow, the impact of any gains or losses on the assets or liabilities also becomes larger. - Assessment: Currently assets are equal to 25 times last year's contributions indicating a one-year asset loss of 10% would be equal to 2.5 times last year's contributions.
+The Plan was closed to new entrants effective July 1, 2013 and is expected to mature more rapidly than an open plan.